Cebuano language: Writing system

-The Cebuano language is written using the Latin script and the de facto writing convention is based on the Filipino orthography.
-Though it was recorded that the language used a different writing system prior to the introduction of the Latin script, its use was so rare that there is hardly any surviving accounts of Cebuano being written in what was called badlit.
-Modern Cebuano uses 20 letters from the Latin alphabet, and it consists of 5 vowels and 15 consonants.
+Predominantly, the 20 letters of the Abakada alphabet are used, which consists of 5 vowels and 15 consonants, including the digraph "ng".
 The letters c, f, j, q, v, x and z are also used but in foreign loanwords, while the "ñ" is used for Spanish names (e.g. Santo Niño).
-The "Ng" digraph is also present in the alphabet since it is part of the phonology of most Philippine languages representing the sound of the velar nasal //ŋ// (e.g. ngipon, "teeth" and ngano, "why").
+The "Ng" digraph is present in the alphabet since it is part of the phonology of most Philippine languages representing the sound of the velar nasal //ŋ// (e.g. ngipon, "teeth" and ngano, "why").

+The acute accent, the grave accent, and the circumflex are used in the same ways as in the Filipino orthography, whereas the macron is sometimes used for long vowels.

-There is no standardized orthography for Cebuano, but spelling in print usually follow the pronunciation of Standard Cebuano.
+There exists a standardized orthography for Cebuano, published in the book Giya sa Ortograpiyang Sinugbuánong Binisayâ (Sebwáno) in 2022.
 Standard Cebuano is based on the Carcar-Dalaguete dialect (also historically known as the Sialo dialect) in southeastern Cebu, which was adopted by the Catholic Church in early Latin script transcriptions of the Cebuano language.
 The spelling rules of Standard Cebuano is usually applied regardless of how it is actually spoken by the speaker.
 For example, baláy ("house") is pronounced //baˈl̪aɪ// in Standard Cebuano and is thus spelled "baláy", even in Urban Cebuano where it is actually pronounced //ˈbaɪ//.
 Another example is in Boholano Cebuano, where its characteristic //dʒ// sound is still written as 'y' not 'j'.

 An exception to this are dialects which replace the 'l' with 'w', in which case it is usually written as 'w'.
 For example, Standard Cebuano lalom ("deep"), becomes lawom in Urban Cebuano.

 The letters 'i' and 'u' can also sometimes be interchanged with 'e' and 'o' (and vice versa), especially in the final syllable.
 This is due to the fact that historically, Cebuano did not distinguish between these sounds.

 Other than the use of Standard Cebuano spellings, different Cebuano-language publications also have varying internal guidelines for spelling, syntax, morphology, style, and usage that they use.